 - Significant energy savings

-- Helpful when steam or gas are not available
+- Helpful when steam or gas is not available

 - Precise humidity control